erikpukinskis/prototype-narrative-editor/narrative.md

  - [ ] make getDependencies its own module that just takes a string
  - [ ] Do something to break up code blocks into different parts.
 Maybe make prose indentable.
 Maybe just design things so that it works.
 Maybe use other commands besides "write this file"
  - [ ] don't have entire function bodies be wrapped in a compile block.
 Just pass the blocks or whatever.
 Pass a string if you can.
+ - [ ] Automatically compile dependencies of dependencies so narrative doesn't have to require Ember and such

 The Server
 ----------